xqwen/fastenloc/README.md

 A detailed tutorial is provided in [``tutorial``](https://github.com/xqwen/fastenloc/tree/master/tutorial/) directory.
 Briefly, three main steps are required for a complete analysis

-1. Prepare eQTL annotation
+1. Summarize and prepare input from fine-mapping analysis of eQTL data
-2. Prepare GWAS sumary (in term of posterior inclusion probabilities, or PIPs)
+2. Summarize and prepare input from fine-mapping analysis of GWAS data
 3. Run fastenloc

 We distribute pre-computed eQTL annotations from GTEx (v8) data.
 In the simplest case, the required GWAS PIPs can be computed from single-SNP association summary-statistics (e.g., z-scores and p-values) using [``torus``](https://github.com/xqwen/torus/)